Voter Receipts and Ballot Verification

 Can a receipt code reveal how someone voted?

-No. The receipt code is a one-way cryptographic hash of the ballot ID.
-It proves that a specific ballot exists in the system, but it cannot be reversed to reveal the vote choices.
-Ballot contents are encrypted separately using AES-256-GCM.
+No. The receipt code is generated using a one-way process that cannot be reversed.
+It proves that a specific ballot exists in the system, but it cannot be used to reveal the vote choices.
+Ballot contents are protected separately with bank-level encryption.

 Can two voters receive the same receipt code?

-No. Each ballot generates a distinct HMAC hash, and a unique database constraint prevents collisions.
-Every receipt code in the system maps to exactly one ballot.
+No. Each ballot generates a unique receipt code, and the system enforces uniqueness to prevent duplicates.
+Every receipt code maps to exactly one ballot.

 Can a voter forge a receipt code?

-No. Receipt codes are generated on the server using HMAC-SHA256 with a secret key that is never exposed to clients.
-Without access to this secret, it is computationally infeasible to produce a valid receipt code.
+No. Receipt codes are generated on VoteAlly's server using a secret key that is never shared with anyone outside the system.
+Without access to this secret, it is practically impossible to produce a valid receipt code.

 What happens to receipt codes after PII is purged?

 Receipt codes remain intact.
-They are stored on the Ballot record, which is structurally separate from voter PII.
-The purge process removes voter names, emails, and phone numbers, but all ballot data persists as part of the permanent audit trail.
+They are stored with the ballot data, which is completely separate from voter personal information.
+The purge process removes voter names, emails, and phone numbers, but all ballot data is kept permanently as part of the audit trail.

 Does the Ballot Audit CSV contain voter names or vote choices?